 She confessed to me that she loved the stairs of the courthouse in cleveland more than she loved her mister. #notTrue

 What is true?
 She LOVED the stairs; and was one of the many reasons she chose to have her wedding reception at the Courthouse in Cleveland.

 This is how they work.
 They cuddle, they smile,

 I have been the wedding photographer at quite a few weddings at the courthouse in Cleveland in my years, but seeing the venue prepared and ready for a wedding reception will never get old.
 It’s a sight.

 The couples table was a clear glass table.
 Luxe.

 I’m going to highlight the drapery here; rarely if ever do I see such attention paid to an accent item.
 It provided such a fine flourish and finish to the entire wedding reception.

 With guests ready, the wedding reception was off to quite the party.

-Imi’s father; ready to dance.
+Father of the bride; ready to dance.

 Friends, I’ll forever be thankful for your trust, your kindness, and the life you brought to cleveland for your wedding weekend.
 Thank you for your friendship, and the opportunity to craft this artwork for you.
 Cheers!